Bristol County, Massachusetts: 2010 census

 Of the 213,010 households, 32.6% had children under the age of 18 living with them, 47.5% were married couples living together, 14.0% had a female householder with no husband present, 33.6% were non-families, and 27.4% of households were made up of individuals.
 The average household size was 2.50 and the average family size was 3.06.
 The median age was 39.8 years.

 The median household income was $54,955 and the median family income was $70,161.
 Males had a median income of $51,785 versus $39,714 for females.
 The per capita income for the county was $27,736.
 About 8.8% of families and 11.3% of the population were below the poverty line, including 15.7% of those under age 18 and 10.4% of those age 65 or over.

 Income breakdown by town

 The ranking of unincorporated communities that are included on the list are reflective if the census designated locations and villages were included as cities or towns.
-Data is from the 2007-2011 American Community Survey 5-Year Estimates.
+Data is from the 2007–2011 American Community Survey 5-Year Estimates.

 Politics and government

-Bristol County has voted for the presidential nominee of the Democratic Party in every election since 1960.
+Bristol County has voted for the presidential nominee of the Democratic Party in every election since 1960 and, with the exception of Dwight D. Eisenhower's victorious campaigns of 1952 and 1956, for the Democratic nominee since 1928, before which it was a Republican stronghold.

+However, in 2024, Republican Donald Trump came the closest to winning the county since 1984 (when Ronald Reagan came within less than 800 votes of winning), with Democrat Kamala Harris winning only 49.6% of the vote.
+It was also the closest any Massachusetts county came to flipping Republican since 1988, as all counties have been won by the Democratic candidate since 1992.